Depp v News Group Newspapers Ltd: Depp's claim that Heard is not a reliable witness

 The court did not accept Depp's claim that Heard was not a reliable witness.
 As the basis for this claim, Depp alleged that when Heard's British friend who had worked for her as an assistant in the UK had been visiting her in the US in 2014, she had actually been working as Heard's assistant without a working visa, and thus Heard had lied to the Homeland Security.
 The evidence supporting this was a statement from Heard's former assistant, Kate James, whose employment had been terminated in acrimonious circumstances, and which the judge therefore did not regard as reliable.
 A check made out to Savannah McMillian (the alleged assistant) from Amber Heard over $1625 referred to by Heard as "payments".
 Amber Heard confessed to writing out checks to McMillian multiple times.
 According to Heard these "payments" would cover expenses for both Heard and McMillian like shopping and errands.
 The judge accepted Heard's claim that McMillian was not her assistant in the USA but in other jurisdictions.
 Depp also alleged that Heard had tried to get both James and Depp's assistant Kevin Murphy to make or help in procuring false statements to help the couple to travel with their dogs on two occasions, one of which was the trip to Australia in 2015, when Heard was prosecuted for failing to properly declare the dogs.
 The court did not find that the evidence presented supported this.
 Furthermore, the verdict noted that Murphy had declared himself on Depp's side and against Heard, and that one of the dogs was in fact Depp's, but Heard had volunteered to take the blame to ensure that Depp did not get into trouble regarding his employment in Australia.

-Depp also claimed that Heard's allegations had escalated since her filing for a TRO in 2016.
+Depp also claimed that Heard's allegations had escalated since her filing for a temporary restraining order (TRO) in 2016.
 The court countered that Heard had in fact been clear already in the TRO application that the violence had been constant throughout their relationship, and found it credible that she had been advised by her lawyer to only mention the most recent incidents.
 Depp further alleged that Heard meeting with him after the TRO was a sign that she was not a victim of domestic violence, but the court found that it is not unusual for a victim of domestic abuse to have contradictory feelings towards their abuser.

 Finally, Depp claimed that Heard had invented the term 'the monster' and that it had not been used to describe his conduct while under the influence of alcohol or drugs.
 Instead, the judge found that Depp himself had used this term in various discussions to refer to his problems with substance abuse and anger management.